steinwurf/steinwurf-docs/source/kodo/kodo-rlnc/tutorial/the_basics.rst

   complexity which results in slower applications.

 We're now ready to look at the next example.
-Building on the previous and very limited example, we extend this in a step by step manner to finally end up with something that resembles the following:
+Building on the previous and very limited example, we extend this in a step-by-step manner to finally end up with something that resembles the following:

 .. literalinclude:: /../../kodo-rlnc/examples/tutorial/basic.cpp
     :language: c++
     :linenos:

-Initially we define the two parameters number of ``symbols`` and the ``symbol_size``.
+Initially we define the three parameters that we mentioned above.
+Note that the `Fifi <https://github.com/steinwurf/fifi>`_ library provides efficient implementations for finite field computations You can choose from a number of different finite fields, such as ``binary``, ``binary4``, ``binary8``, and ``binary16``.

 .. literalinclude:: /../../kodo-rlnc/examples/tutorial/basic.cpp
     :language: c++